 Highlights of This Plastic Injection Molding Project

 At The Rodon Group, we applied our turnkey manufacturing solutions, plastic injection molding capabilities, and high-volume production capabilities to produce a swab that meets the stringent requirements for use in medical, diagnostic, and laboratory settings.
-The swab has been FDA registered, and we’re expecting ISO 13485 certification by spring.
+The swab has been FDA registered.
+Our Quality Management System is certified to ISO 13485:2016.

 As a U.S. manufacturer, we can offer turnaround times of just a few weeks.
 This is a new production process for us that required new equipment, but we’re expecting to produce 40-50 million swabs per year with that equipment in place.
 We’re proud to do our part to aid the fight against the pandemic, and we’re pleased to be partnered with a hospital within our community to do it.